 Shadow detector alarm circuit with 2 LDRs

-This shadow detector alarm circuit, detects if there is a difference of lighting between two LDRs, and sends an audible and visual warning.
+This shadow detector alarm circuit detects if there is a difference of lighting between two photoresistors, and sends an audible and visual warning.
 Shadow detector alarms, that use two LDRs, are more reliable than those that use only one.

 How the Shadow detector alarm circuit works?

-The main elements of this circuit are the two LDRs and operational amplifier that works as a comparator.
+The main elements of this circuit are two LDRs and an operational amplifier that works as a comparator.

-The non inverting input of operational amplifier is set to 4.5 volts, using a voltage divider formed by R3 and R4.
-The inverting input of the operational amplifier has a voltage setted by the voltage divider formed by the LDRs: R1 and R2.
+The non inverting input of the operational amplifier is set to 4.5 volts, using a voltage divider formed by R3 and R4 resistors.
+The inverting input of the operational amplifier has a voltage set by the voltage divider formed by the LDRs: R1 and R2.

 – The circuit uses a 9 volt battery or a power supply of the same voltage.

-– The LDRs should be placed with a separation of no more than 3 cm between them.
+– LDRs should be placed with a separation of no more than 3 cm between them.

 Shadow detector alarm circuit components